 This page serves to guide our guests concerning the wind, waves and general weather conditions during different times of year.
 The weather reports are for the Linapacan area, half way along our regular route between Sibaltan (El Nido) and Coron.
 The section between Linapacan and Coron is generally more open ocean and rougher than the section between El Nido/Sibaltan and Linapacan, where there are a lot more islands.

 You can check out the seven day forecast for the Qi Palawan weather station, north east of El Nido.
 The winds are generally calmer there, but it can serve as a guideline for a seven day forecast.
-Our cancellation policy is seven days.
-If you cancel less than seven days before your tour begins you will not get your $100 deposit back (if you paid a higher deposit you will get the rest).

 Another source is google’s Weather Hazards Report for the Philippines:

 Another option is to do a google search for “typhoon philippines”, go to the News link at the top, and at the bottom of that page subscribe to a google news feed/alert based on this search.
 This will send you an email about news articles which have those two keywords in it.

 Generally though the typhoons go around the north tip of the country and hit the east coast the hardest.
 By the time they get around to the Palawan area, they are generally tame and you only get the tail end of them, the main body moving on towards Vietnam and mainland China.
 I survived 8 typhoons last year and only about two of them actually went straight through this area, or nearby, but even then it was quite manageable and even invigorating.
 However, after planting trees for seven summers in Canada, I find wild nature quite invigorating and nothing to fear.